 Differences in Federal & Wisconsin Reporting of Marital Property (Community): (addition or subtraction)- Code 55

-If you are married filing a separate return or married filing as head of household or if you obtained a decree of divorce or separate maintenance during 2017, you may have to report a different amount of income on your Wisconsin Form 1 than on your federal Form 1040.
-Fill in on line 4 any additional amount which is taxable to you rather than your spouse because of any difference in federal and state reporting of marital property (community) income.
-Fill in on line 11 any amount which is taxable to your spouse rather than to you because of any difference in federal and state reporting of marital property (community) income.
+If you are married filing a separate return or married filing as head of household or if you obtained a decree of divorce or separate maintenance during 2020, you may have to report a different amount of income on your Wisconsin Form 1 than on your federal Form 1040.
+Fill in on line 12 any additional amount which is taxable to you rather than your spouse because of any difference in federal and state reporting of marital property (community) income.

 Other Additions to Income:

 The code number is printed to the left of the different additions.
-The total of this information is added together and will appear on line 4 of your state Form 1.
 The item's code number will be listed, along with the amount you enter.

 Capital Gain/Loss Addition:

 If your federal adjusted gross income takes into account capital gains and/or losses, you are required to complete Schedule WD.